If you are spending Halloween in Rome, here are a few ideas to add a little creepiness to your stay in the eternal city.

 I dare you to go at sunset when the dim light of lanterns makes it even spookier.

-The sign at the entrance says (“What you are now we were, what we are you will be“), we must be aware of our mortality to live at our best… that’s what is called a cult of the death.
+The sign at the entrance says (“What you are now we were, what we are you will be “), we must be aware of our mortality to live at our best…

 There are a few more spots I will visit soon, so save the page for future updates!